ludo237/ludo237/README.md

 ### Sponsoriships

-I love supporting people and ideas, if you have something interesting to expose please contact me and if your idea is good enough I'll sponsor your!
+I love supporting people and ideas, if you are building something interesting please contact me and if your idea is good enough I'll sponsor you!

 ### Get in touch ✉️